kibs-tech/kibs-tech.github.io/landing/access-cloud.md

   </ol>
 </nav>

-# Want to make your MS Access database available to Mobile and Web apps?
+# Want to make your MS Access database available to mobile and web apps?

 - Have you got ideas for mobile and web apps but your data is stuck in Microsoft Access?
 - Do you wish you could do more with your Microsoft Access database?